 The court has significant discretion in deciding whether or not to make an award of spousal support, which can be ordered for up to three years.
 And even though child support is calculated according to a statutory formula, the judge has discretion to deviate from the guideline amount depending upon the circumstances.
 Effective advocacy from your attorney is important to making sure you and your children are well-represented and not unfairly taken advantage of.

 We assist our clients even after the divorce has been obtained when a need for post-decree modifications or enforcement orders arises.
 Changed circumstances may cause one party to seek a modification of custody or support orders.
 For instance, one spouse may wish to relocate further away or out-of-state, or the income or expenses or needs of the children may change.
 A modification of a court order can only be done in court, and the other spouse may oppose the change.
 Also, if one party is not obeying court-ordered support, visitation, or other domestic relations obligations, it may be necessary to invoke the aid of the legal system to force enforcement.

 At the Law Offices of Arthur K. Smith, we are sensitive to the difficulties and challenges you are facing in a divorce.
-Our attorneys are always prepared to resolve the issues in a civil and amicable framework, with a minimum of additional stress.
+Our attorneys are always focused on resolving the issues in a professional and prompt manner, with concern for minimizing the stress and confusion that are a part of conflicts that involve the deepest emotions and fears .
 We are also experienced litigators, and above all will work to make sure that your interests are fully represented in the divorce.
-In Allen, Plano, Frisco, McKinney, and throughout Collin County, contact the Law Offices of Arthur K. Smith, A Professional Corporation, for effective assistance with your divorce or family law matter.
+In Allen, Plano, Frisco, McKinney, Denton, Celina, Prosper, and throughout Collin and Denton Counties, contact the Law Offices of Arthur K. Smith for effective assistance with your divorce or family law matter.